 The hospitals in Singapore carry a range of renowned hearing aid brands including Oticon, Signia and Phonak.

 At Hearing Partners, our selection of Oticon hearing aids is similar to that which is offered at hospitals.
 Thus, you can rest assured of the quality of the device.
-In addition to Oticon, we also carry hearing aids from trusted brands such as Rexton and Bernafon.
+In addition to Oticon, we also carry hearing aids from Rexton.

 While it may seem that your journey stops once you get your hearing aid, that isn’t the case!
 Follow-up appointments are an essential part of your hearing aid journey as they allow you to check on the condition of your device.